 After that time, take the butternut pumpkin out and turn them over so the underside gets a good roasting too.
 We want a beautiful golden-brown consistency.
 Bake for a further 8 minutes.

 Once they are done, set it aside to cool.

 How to Prepare the Risoni and Peanuts

-Whilst all that is going on, bring a pot of water to the boil.
+Whilst all that is going on, bring a saucepan of water to the boil.
 Add some salt and the risoni.
 Let it cook for about 8 minutes or until al dente and then run it under cool water.
 This will stop the pasta from continuing to cook away and ending up in a big mushy mess.
 Set it aside to dry.

 Wash the coriander thoroughly and pat them dry.
 Roughly chop to yield ¼ cup.